edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 You should ensure that the result in the line marked with *"descr:"* includes both the leading ```-----BEGIN CERTIFICATE-----``` and the trailing ```-----END CERTIFICATE-----``` part of the certificate and that the certificate itself matches the certificate you created.

+You can also copy & paste the result into a online [Certificate Decoder](https://certificatedecoder.dev/) to validate that the certificate itself is valid and not expired.

 In case you are using one of the other supported RIR, the above command will look slighly differen.
 In the case of ARIN it will be ```whois -h whois.arin.net r + <CIDR> | grep Comment | grep BEGIN```, while for APNIC it is ```whois -h whois.apnic.net <CIDR> | grep remarks | grep BEGIN```.

 ## AWS Provisioning outcome